Bridgerton Was Shut Out Of The Golden Globes. It’s Much Worse Than A Simple Snub

 Advertisement

 Yet, Bridgerton was entirely shut out of the Golden Globes when the nominations were announced Wednesday morning.
 Some may say this decision by the Hollywood Foreign Press Association, which runs the Globes, is a mere snub — a foible that can be expected every year from every awards show.
-But the dismissal of Bridgerton is much more serious than a sub.
+But the dismissal of Bridgerton is much more serious than a snub.
 It’s a reveal of who can tell what stories — and be rewarded for that work — in this year’s Golden Globe race.

 Take The Great and Normal People, two series that first brought people together as we adjusted to life in COVID-19 lockdown, were respectively nominated for Best Musical or Comedy Television Series and Best Limited Series or TV Film.
 Netflix’s Emily In Paris, the mindless, escapist brain candy comedy that created fall TV’s silliest discourse, and The Queen’s Gambit, a limited series still making headlines almost four months after its debut, were also nominated in their respective TV categories.

 At face value, these series bring to light the racist problem inherent to the 2020 Golden Globes’ TV categories.
 For the second year in a row, every television actress nominated for a Golden Globe is white.
 All of the aforementioned shows, save for snubbed Bridgerton, center on the stories of white people.
 Israeli actress Shira Haas, of Unorthodox, and Ratched’s Cynthia Nixon bring a drop of religious diversity and queer representation to their respective races, but together these slates create yet another #GoldenGlobesSoWhite crisis.
-While Argentinian Queens Gambit star Anya Talor-Joy identifies as Latinx, she is still a white Latinx woman.
+While Argentinian Queens Gambit star Anya Taylor-Joy identifies as Latinx, she is still a white Latinx woman.
 Golda Rosheuvel and Adjoa Andoh, who play Brigderton’s very memeable Queen Charlotte and Lady Danbury, could have easily added a bit of racial diversity to the Best Supporting Actress contest.

 Advertisement